ivanpetrovic/dissolver/README.md

 <%= paginate @conn, @dissolver %>
 ```

 Dissolver provides a [list ](https://hexdocs.pm/dissolver/Dissolver.HTML.html#__using__/1) of themes for pagination.
-By default it uses bootstrap.
-To use some other, add to config/config.exs:
+By default it uses a simple theme.
+To set the theme provide a module that implements the , add to config/config.exs:
 ```elixir
 config :dissolver,
 	theme: :foundation